-New protein-centered, grab-and-go chicken option opens at the Fort Lee commissary
+New protein-centered, grab-and-go chicken option opens at the Fort Lee Commissary

 |0

-This work, New protein-centered, grab-and-go chicken option opens at the Fort Lee commissary [Image 4 of 4], by Jefferson Wolfe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New protein-centered, grab-and-go chicken option opens at the Fort Lee Commissary, by Jefferson Wolfe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.